seanorama/masterclass/security-advanced/README.md

 - Goal: Create a /sales dir in HDFS and ensure only users belonging to sales group (and admins) have access

+- Confirm the HDFS repo was setup correctly in Ranger
+  - In Ranger > Under Service Manager > HDFS > Click the Edit icon (next to the trash icon) to edit the HDFS repo
+  - Click 'Test connection'
+  - if it fails re-enter below fields and re-try:
+    - Username: rangeradmin@LAB.HORTONWORKS.NET
+    - Password: BadPass#1
+  - Once the test passes, click Save

 - Create /sales dir in HDFS as hadoopadmin
 ```
 #authenticate